Bilaal Shabbir | Accredited Paralegal

 Examples of Bilaal’s work in recent years includes:

-Challenging the UK Government’s policy on removing family members of EU nationals during the appeals process; recognising the discrimination between Scottish and English domiciliaries to inter-country polygamous marriages; identifying lacunas in the Ordinary Cause Rules relating to disclosure of matrimonial property in family actions in the Sheriff Court; and clarifying the duty of candour in ex-parte applications for interim interdict and warrant for arrestment on the dependence;
+Challenging the UK Government’s policy on removing family members of EU nationals during the appeals process; challenging a University’s policy on the exclusion of students on the grounds of alleged unsatisfactory academic progress; and identifying lacunas in the Ordinary Cause Rules relating to disclosure of matrimonial property in family actions in the Sheriff Court.

 Examples of Bilaal’s ongoing work includes:

 Bilaal has also written for the Law Society of Scotland Journal discussing the effects of the Immigration Act 2016.
-He sits on the Immigration and Asylum Committee of the Law Society of Scotland.
+He sits on the Immigration and Asylum Committee and the Rights of Audience Committee of the Law Society of Scotland.
 He has drafted calls for written evidence on behalf of the Law Society of Scotland in relation to Destitution, Asylum and Insecure Immigration Status’ in Scotland.
-He recently presented a Petition in the European Parliament on how the UK government can amend the current administrative process to allow EU nationals to more easily obtain a right of residence in the interim period leading up to Brexit.
-He is currently instructed in an appeal to the UK Supreme Court challenging the UK Government’s approach to deciding ‘Surinder Singh’ applications.

-He is an active member of the Scottish Young Lawyers Association, the Scottish Child Law Centre, the Scottish Ethnic Minority Lawyers Association (SEMLA) and the Immigration Law Practitioners Association (Scottish Working Group).
+He is an active member of the Scottish Young Lawyers Association, the Scottish Child Law Centre, the Scottish Ethnic Minority Lawyers Association (SEMLA), the Chartered Institute of Arbitrators and the Institute of Paralegals (Qualified Paralegal).

 Bilaal has been admitted as a Student Member of the Society of Writers to Her Majesty’s Signet and has won the Scottish Paralegal Association 2016 Highly Commended Category in Scotland.
-He has been nominated for Paralegal of the Year 2017 by the Scottish Legal Awards.
+He was nominated for Paralegal of the Year 2017 by the Scottish Legal Awards and has been nominated again for 2018.

 He is fluent in Punjabi and Urdu.